z-sk1/ayla-lang/ayla-vscode/README.md

 ---

-# Installation and Usage
-See [INSTRUCTIONS.md](./INSTRUCTIONS.md) for full step-by-step instructions for macOS and Windows.

----

 ## built in functions!
 - `explode(...)` – prints values to stdout
 - `explodeln(...)` — prints values to stdout and adds '\n' at the end